Zoe Cramond: Career

 After graduating from Unitec, Cramond worked for an underground music station and appeared in several theatre productions and television commercials.
 She made guest appearances in Outrageous Fortune (2008) and Shortland Street (2009).
 After struggling to find acting work, Cramond quit to study graphic design.
 A week later she learned that she had been cast in the television film Panic at Rock Island and had an audition for the New Zealand comedy-drama Go Girls.
 Cramond joined Go Girls as Amanda, a love interest and eventual wife of main character Kevin (Jay Ryan).

 Cramond joined the cast of comedy-drama Packed to the Rafters as Emma Mackey for the fourth season in 2011.
 Cramond relocated to Sydney for filming.
 Her character, Emma, was introduced to the show as a potential love interest for Ben Rafter (played by Hugh Sheridan).
 Cramond remained with the show until its cancellation in 2013.

 In 2012, Cramond competed in the 12th Season of Dancing with the Stars.
 She was partnered with Russian dancer Aric Yegudkin and represented the Spinal Cord Injury Network.
 During a dance routine, Cramond fractured four ribs, but continued in the competition.
 Despite being named the favourites to win, Cramond and Yegudkin came in third place.

 Cramond appeared as lawyer Zarah Garde-Wilson in Fat Tony & Co. in 2014.
 She joined the cast of Neighbours the following year, as series regular Amy Williams.
 Her departure from the serial aired on 1 January 2020.
+She later reprised the role for the show's then-final episode in 2022.

+In 2021, Cramond appeared in the psychological thriller The Secrets She Keeps.